fanTaux/FeedMeSmartFeeder/README.md

 ### Problem Statements
-1. Feeding and watering chickens is still performed manually, requiring the farmer's constant physical presence.
+ <div align="justify"> 1.
+Feeding and watering chickens is still performed manually, requiring the farmer's constant physical presence.
 2. Farm management is inefficient in terms of time and energy due to repetitive daily tasks.
-3. The temperature inside the chicken coop is unpredictable and not consistently monitored, which can negatively affect chicken health and growth.
+3. The temperature inside the chicken coop is unpredictable and not consistently monitored, which can negatively affect chicken health and growth. </div>

 ### Goals
 1. Automate the feeding and watering process with remote control and scheduling via a mobile app.